apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

   # The namespace of jobs
   namespace: Best-Efforts-Delivery-Job

-  # The inital value of the retry interval to connect to the registry.
+  # The inital value of the retry interval to connect to the registry
   baseSleepTimeMilliseconds: 1000

-  # The max value of the retry interval to connect to the registry.
+  # The max value of the retry interval to connect to the registry
   maxSleepTimeMilliseconds: 3000

-  # The max number of retry to connect to the registry.
+  # The max number of retry to connect to the registry
   maxRetries: 3

 # The job configuration